List of metaphor-based metaheuristics: Self-tuning metaheuristics

 Self-tuning metaheuristics have emerged as a significant advancement in the field of optimization algorithms in recent years, since fine tuning can be a very long and difficult process.
 These algorithms differentiate themselves by their ability to autonomously adjust their parameters in response to the problem at hand, enhancing efficiency and solution quality.
 This self-tuning capability is particularly important in complex optimization scenarios where traditional methods may struggle due to rigid parameter settings.

 Criticism of the metaphor methodology

 While individual metaphor-inspired metaheuristics have produced remarkably effective solutions to specific problems, metaphor-inspired metaheuristics in general have attracted criticism among researchers for hiding their lack of effectiveness or novelty behind elaborate metaphors.
+(Note: "Metaphors often inspire new metaheuristics, but without mathematical rigor, it can be hard to tell if a new metaheuristic is really distinct from a familiar one.
+For example, mathematically, 'Harmony search' turned out to be a simple variant of 'Evolution Strategies' even though the metaphors that inspired them were quite different.
+Formally describing state, representation, and operators allows genuine novelty to be distinguished from minor variation.")
 Kenneth Sörensen noted:

 In recent years, the field of combinatorial optimization has witnessed a true tsunami of "novel" metaheuristic methods, most of them based on a metaphor of some natural or man-made process.
 The behavior of virtually any species of insects, the flow of water, musicians playing together – it seems that no idea is too far-fetched to serve as inspiration to launch yet another metaheuristic.
 [I] will argue that this line of research is threatening to lead the area of metaheuristics away from scientific rigor.